 We have numerous current students and graduates who were journalists at The Chronicle but did not pursue journalism as a profession.
 Their career paths run the gamut from law and medicine to education, engineering, finance, consulting, the arts and other fields.
 Many staff members find that the communication, leadership, research and critical thinking skills they developed can carry over to any profession, and enjoy the relationships that are formed through working in our organization..

-Of course, if you want to pursue journalism as a career, we have plenty of alumni at Bloomberg, USA Today, ESPN, Vanity Fair, The Atlantic, The New York Times, The Huffington Post, The Washington Post and The Wall Street Journal, among others.
+Of course, if you want to pursue journalism as a career, we have plenty of alumni at Bloomberg, USA Today, ESPN, Vanity Fair, The Atlantic, The New York Times, NBC News, The Washington Post and The Wall Street Journal, among others.
 They, along with our alumni in other professions, can provide career advice and guidance.

 The Chronicle also maintains relationships with several leading state and national organizations, including Bloomberg, to help secure summer internships for qualified staffers.